phiflip/GISPyHelpers/scripts/01_correct_xy_offset/README.md

 ```

 ## JSON File
 The script expects a JSON file containing the shift values for the coordinates.
-The JSON file should be named in the format `shifts_[subfolder].json` if a subfolder is specified, or `shifts.json` otherwise.
-This JSON file must be stored in the same directory as the script or in a path that the script can access.
+The JSON file should be named in the format `shifts.json`.
+This JSON file must be stored in the region (subfolder) directory.

 The JSON file should have the following structure: